-This paper comes as a result of an roundtable organised swissnex India and Movetia in 2020 and of conversations with diverse Swiss and international education professionals. Ιt provides best practices, case studies, resources, and inspiration to guide educators and administrators to advocate for, launch. and maintain successful measure. digital international exchange.
+This paper comes as a result of an roundtable organised online bv swissnex India and Movetia in 2020 and of conversations with diverse Swiss and international education professionals. lt provides best practices, case studies, resources, and inspiration to guide educators and administrators to advocate for, launch, and maintain successful measure. digital international exchange.

-Sebastien Hug CEO & Consul General swissnex India
+Sebastien Hug CEO & Consul General Swissnex in India